Exposing and confronting the power of the fossil fuel industry

 Regime of Obstruction: Fossil Capitalism and the Challenge of Climate Justice

 - Mark Hudson, University of Manitoba

 Co-hosted by the Corporate Mapping Project and the Society for Socialist Studies.

 Thursday, Jun 3, 2021 / 01:00 PM Pacific Time

 Corporate Mapping Project Webinar: Investigative Corporate Research Skills

 It’s no secret that corporate power is a major obstacle to ambitious action on climate change and the interests of communities.
 The more we know about the companies locking in the fossil fuel status quo, the better equipped we are to challenge them.

-This one-hour webinar will provide an overview of how to research a corporation, and introduce you to the Corporate Mapping Project (CMP) database.
+This one-hour webinar provided an overview of how to research a corporation, and introduced attendees to the Corporate Mapping Project (CMP) database.
 The CMP database provides information about key players in Canada’s fossil fuel sector, and is hosted by Littlesis.org (a watchdog network connecting the dots between the world’s most powerful people and organizations).

-The workshop will be led by Zoë Yunker, a Vancouver-based journalist writing about environmental justice and energy politics.
+The workshop was led by Zoë Yunker, a Vancouver-based journalist writing about environmental justice and energy politics.
 Zoë has also worked with the Corporate Mapping Project since 2015 as a researcher and project coordinator.
-She will be joined by CMP Co-Directors Bill Carroll and Shannon Daub.
+She was joined by CMP Co-Directors Bill Carroll and Shannon Daub.